 “Our core mission is to accelerate innovative digital technology into real world applications,” said Professor Kate Royse, Director at STFC’s Hartree Centre.
 “It is exciting for us to work with businesses such as REPROCELL that have a real appetite for innovation.
 Our collaboration with REPROCELL and IBM shows us that embedding AI solutions in industry can go beyond enhanced products and services with the potential to accelerate drug discovery and precision medicine.
 These opportunities are transformative and create real societal and economic impact.
 We hope that this work encourages more businesses wanting to understand what digital technologies such as AI can do for them by accessing the skills and expertise to help them on their digital journey.”

 About REPROCELL Europe Ltd: Reprocell Europe is a leading UK life sciences company with facilities in Glasgow and Sedgefield, Co.
 Durham.
 Reprocell Europe was created from the merger of two UK companies, Biopta Ltd and Reinnervate Ltd, which offer specialist products and services to accelerate drug discovery and development.
 Reprocell Europe is a subsidiary of Reprocell Inc. Japan, the world’s leading stem cell research and human tissue contract research organization.
 REPROCELL Europe Ltd provides translational research and clinical trial support to clients across the globe, including the top pharma and biotech companies.
-Find out more about REPROCELL's precision medicine services.
+Find out more about REPROCELL's precision medicine services (now named Pharmacology-AI).